Explore everything you need to know to start your studies well, and make the most of what City St George's has to offer.

 - Student Welfare and Engagement Officers - Our Student Welfare and Engagement Officers are your first points of contact for any wellbeing or student experience related issues with each School having its own team.

-- Personal Tutor - To help you navigate the academic aspects of student life and support your progress, you will be allocated an academic member of staff as your personal tutor.
+- Academic Advisors - To help you navigate the academic aspects of student life and support your progress, you will be allocated an academic member of staff as your Academic Advisor.
+Your Academic Advisor is there for you to talk to about how you are getting on with your studies.
 They are a key point of contact throughout your course, providing advice and guidance about the academic aspects of your student experience.
-You can learn more in the Personal Tutoring Policy.
+This includes support with settling into life at City St George's, your academic progress and making the most of the extracurricular opportunities available to you.

 - Module Leader - Each module you study will have an assigned module leader overseeing the topic you are being taught.
 They are your first point of contact for any queries you may have about the content or organisation of that module, such as assessments and learning materials.
 They will have designated 'office hours' for you to speak to them.